 "This professional service conforms to the current Illinois minimum standards of practice for a mortgage inspection and is not a boundary survey."

-2) Information Research Required.
-Sufficient information to perform the survey shall be furnished by the client or his/her agent or obtained by the surveyor by agreement with the client.
+3) Information Research Required.
+Sufficient information to perform the topographic survey or topographic map shall be furnished by the client or his/her agent or obtained by the surveyor by agreement with the client.
 The following appropriate factors must be evaluated by the surveyor.